- A. Definition

 c.
 Each vehicle must carry its own (two in number) certified and tested dry powder fire extinguishers (each minimum size 2kg i.e., 2 x 2kg dry powder fire extinguishers).

 d.
-Safety helmets for driver & navigator which MUST BE WORN AT ALL TIMES WHEN THE VEHICLE IS MOVING – the minimum accepted specification of these helmets is EN 12492: 2012 (or equivalent standard) which is for rock climbing/mountaineering helmets – see description of this standard at: (http://www.satrappeguide.com/EN12492.php), the recommended is full FIA certified motorsport rally helmets.
+Safety helmets for driver & navigator which MUST BE WORN AT ALL TIMES WHEN THE VEHICLE IS MOVING – the minimum accepted specification of these helmets is ECE 22.4 standard, which is the minimum UN Standard.
+The recommended is full FIA certified motorsport rally helmets.
 The safety helmets should be labelled with the car number.

 e.
 Functional 4-point full harness for the front two seats of the vehicle in use by the driver and navigator.
 These rally-type 4-point harnesses should be correctly mounted and have a functional locking/quick release buckle.